iwineye/CORPORATE-CAFETERIA/README.md

 6. REPORT of employee spending in cafeteria and cost to company report in EXCEL using PIVOT TABLES.

-## 1.PYTHON SCRIPT TO GENERATE SALES DATA
+##PYTHON SCRIPT TO GENERATE SALES DATA
 A Clean code that can generate any number of rows of data between any given period of time is used to create the sales data for this project.
 Here we used this to generate three months of sales data.A Randomised data gives unpredictable results and room for different interpretations analysed everytime.